Soid23/track_it/README.md

-This is a tracking app.
+This is a tracking app.its used to track expenses